-Collision Freeness: For every rid and for all $uid \neq uid'$, it must hold that $F(uid, rid) \neq F(uid', rid)$, i.e., different users are assigned different pseudonyms towards the same RP rid.

-Unlinkable Pseudonyms: Seeing two pseudonyms for different $rid_0 \neq rid_1$ with $ppid_0 = F(uid, rid_0)$ and $ppid_1 = F(uid', rid_1)$, it is infeasible to determine whether uid = uid' or not.
+- Collision Freeness: For every rid and for all uid $\neq$ uid', it must hold that $F(uid, rid) \neq F(uid', rid)$ , i.e., different users are assigned different pseudonyms towards the same RP rid. - Unlinkable Pseudonyms: Seeing two pseudonyms for different $rid_0 \neq rid_1$ with $ppid_0 = F(uid, rid_0)$ and $ppid_1 = F(uid', rid_1)$ , it is infeasible to determine whether uid = uid' or not.

-As F is deterministic and the set of user names typically small, the property of unlinkable pseudonyms requires that F must not be known to the RPs seeing the user's pseudonyms.
-This is typically realized by using a pseudorandom function PRF for F, where the key k is only known to the IdP.
-(While collision-freeness does not follow directly from the pseudorandomness of PRF, it is implied if the function is injective and has a larger range than domain).
+As F is deterministic and the set of usernames is typically small, the property of unlinkable pseudonyms requires that F must not be known to the RPs viewing the user's pseudonyms.
+This could be achieved by F being an internal and secret mapping maintained by the IdP or by relying on a keyed function $F_k$ , where the key k is only known to the IdP (with the function itself being public).
+A simple realization for F is a pseudorandom function.

-Our work addresses the challenge of enabling (partially) blind - yet authenticated - ppid computation.
-Specifically, the IdP knows uid but not rid, while ensuring it computes valid tokens for F(uid, rid) for the targeted and properly authenticated RP rid.
+The challenge we address with our work is to enable the (partially) blind - yet authenticated - ppid computation.
+Specifically, the IdP knows uid but not rid while ensuring that it computes valid tokens for F(uid, rid) for the targeted and properly authenticated RP rid.